benpublic/demo-library-service/README.md

 # Demo Library Service

 This service consumes a downstream data source to provide some computed data to consumers.
+The downstream service call is mocked with the `downstream-fixtures/all-books.json` file to mimic using an API/database as a downstream data source.

 The requirements for the service are to: